Solved: USB Keyboard not working on Mac or MacBook?

 • Now, uninstall the app that is displayed first in the list.

-If the app is the cause of the keyboard not working, then it will be resolved.
+If the app is the cause of the Keyboard, not the Keyboard, then it will be resolved.
 But if it is not the issue, reinstall the app and try resetting the SMC.

 Reset SMC

 SMC is the acronym for System Management Controller.
-SMC regulates several functions of your Mac, including the keyboard.
-Therefore, when the keyboard does not work, SMC could be responsible.
-Hence, resetting SMC is the ultimate solution.
-The procedures to reset the SMC varies as per your Mac model.
+It regulates several functions of your Mac, including the Keyboard.
+TherKeyboardhen the Keyboard does Keyboard, SMC could be responsible.
+Resetting the SMC is the ultimate solution.
+The procedures to reset the SMC vary according to your Mac model.

-Fortunately, if you have an M1 Mac then SMC cannot be the issue as these devices do not have it.
+Fortunately, if you have an M1 Mac, SMC cannot be the issue, as these devices do not have it.

-When your keyboard does not work with Mac, it may be due to Software bugs.
-In such a scenario, updating your Mac with the latest software will fix bugs and resolve compatibility issues.
+When your keyboarKeyboardot works with a Mac, it may be due to Software bugs.
+Updating your Mac with the latest software will fix bugs and resolve compatibility issues.

 • Go to System Preferences from the Apple Menu.